jxnl/blog/docs/writing/posts/stochastic-software.md

 > you can think your way into solving a deterministic system, but you cannot think your way into solving a probabilistic system.

-I think the first thing that I want to call out is that deterministic software has edge cases.
-Probabilistic software has long tails.
+The first thing that I want to call out is that deterministic software has edge cases while probabilistic software has long tails.
 I'm finding a lot of junior folks try to really think hard about edge cases around probabilistic systems and truthfully it doesn't really make sense.
-It is unlikely that we can enumerate and count issues ahead of time.
+It is unlikely that we can enumerate and count issues ahead of time, we can only work in percentages and probabilities.

-Instead, we should be focusing our efforts on segmenting the distribution and solving these problems locally first, before coming up with a hypothesis on how the global system might work.
+Instead, we should be focusing our efforts on segmenting and clustering the distribution of inputs and consider solving these problems locally first, before coming up with a hypothesis on how the global system might work.

-On top of that, because of these long tails, before deliberating with your whole team on what to do next, I would really suggest asking yourself, will we make more progress if we set up an experiment, do we actually know what we want to measure?
-Or is it actually meaningful to try to plan and predict what things will happen
+On top of that, because of these long tails, before deliberating with your whole team on what to do next, I would really suggest asking yourself if we set up an experiment and measure improvements to some metric, do we actually know what we want to measure?

 ## Designing experiments and metrics